Canadian School Library Association’s Treasure Mountain 8 Research Symposium

 I came away from the GFCE event in DC earlier in the month cognisant of the need to keep technical detail out of these kinds of high level talks, especially if you’re talking to most of the people in the room through a translator.
 The technical side of cyber isn’t necessarily what you need to focus on because it doesn’t really change how most people interact with it.
 An easier to grasp example might be to ask if you need to have a strong understanding of the metallurgy involved in casting your car’s engine in order for you to drive it.
 This isn’t to say you need to simplify the the point of absurdity, but getting into the technical weeds tends to be an academic back-patting exercise rather than being helpful to the audience.

 On this panel (as I’ve done in all of them), I don’t pretend I’m something I’m not.
 I’m a teacher, an I.T. technician and a cyber operations instructor and often refer to anecdotal cyber teaching situations to land a point.
 People seem to appreciate this approach because presenting material as a teacher is something everyone can relate to, and there is enough intellectual intimidation in cyber as it is.
-There is also enough marketing misinformation that a clear eyed, educationally focused approach resonates.
+There is also enough marketing misinformation that a clear eyed, education focused approach resonates.

 Our talk mainly focused on artificial intelligence but quantum did get some airtime, though many questions (as at the GFCE) orbited the complexities of trying to teach cybersecurity.
 As mentioned at the Serious Play Conference in August, teaching a subject that few people have the basic digital media literacy to even contextualize is a challenge.
 The fear that arises from this ignorance is real and makes teaching cyber especially difficult.

 I’m always conscious of the Canadian perspective I bring to an international event like this.
 Canada seldom participates at the international cybersecurity events I’ve attended.
 We fund a lot of them (including this one), but finding Canadians willing to make the trip and talk the talk seems difficult.
-I was the only Canadian on any of the panels at this one too though I’m hoping to change that.
-If international cooperation is about relationships, having Canadians talking at events like these is paramount.
+I was the only Canadian on any of the panels at this one too, though I’m hoping to change that.
+If international cooperation is about relationships, having Canadians talking at events like these is essential.

 When asked about IoT threats I brought up two Canadian instances that resonated with the room (I was asked about them repeatedly across the week).
 One was my visit to the Canadian Institute for Cybersecurity in Fredericton last spring which included a look at their IoT lab.
 The curiosity this generated has me wondering if an OAS event in Fredericton at UNB wouldn’t go amiss.
 Does Canada ever host these things?